emeb/up5k_basic/README.md

 linker are required to put it all together into the final .hex file needed by the FPGA build.

+## Serial I/O

+Originally this project relied on a FOSS USART coded in Verilog that I came across elsewhere on github.
+I discovered that there were some issues with it so it has been replaced with a design that I built myself and which seems to behave much more reliably while also using fewer resources.
+The serial I/O parameters are fixed at 115200bps 8/N/1 but the data rate can be easily changed over a wide range with simple tweaks to parameters in the acia.v file.

 ## Video

 This is an NTSC color composite video generator which is a significant